Jihad-Lag/Twit-Analycite/README.md

 ## **Twit-Analytice** 🐦📊
-**A Twitter Data Analysis and Reporting Tool**
+**A X Data Analysis and Reporting Tool**

 ## **🔍 About the Project**
-Twit-Analytice is my first project in Python, where I explore working with the Twitter API.
-This tool helps Twitter influencers and content creators extract, analyze, and visualize their tweet data.
+Twit-Analytice is my first project in Python, where I explore working with the X API.
+This tool helps X influencers and content creators extract, analyze, and visualize their tweet data.
 The goal is to provide insights that can improve engagement, content strategy, and audience growth.

 ## **🚀 Features**
-✅ Fetch tweets from any user using Twitter API
+✅ Fetch tweets from any user using X API
 ✅ Export tweet data to CSV/Excel for further analysis ✅ Analyze tweet performance (likes, retweets, and engagement trends)
 ✅ Simple and efficient API authentication setup